subh007/ObjCParser/README.md

 $ python parser.py sample.xml
 ```

-This program will generate the equivalend xml in the sample.xml file.
+This program will generate the equivalend xml in the default.xml file.
 ```
 <?xml version="1.0"?>
 <class>